Spa Valley Railway » Enthusiasts » History & Line Closure

 Tunbridge Wells had two stations built by rival companies; Tunbridge Wells Central, opened in 1845 by the South Eastern Railway, which is now the sole mainline station, and Tunbridge Wells West, which was opened by the London Brighton & South Coast Railway in 1866.
 This latter is the headquarters of today’s Spa Valley Railway.
 Around 1876, these two stations were linked by a tunnel enabling connections between the London to Brighton and the London to Hastings lines.
 From Tunbridge Wells West there were direct services to the south coast at Brighton and Eastbourne and northbound to London Victoria.

-Unfortunately as the popularity of the motor car increased, train services were severely cut back due to the lack of patronage and the Tunbridge Wells to Eridge section closed on 6th July 1985.
-The depot at Tunbridge Wells West did survive for another month with frequent empty coaching stock moves taking place on the line from Eridge.
+Unfortunately, as the popularity of the motor car increased, train services were severely cut back due to the lack of patronage and the Tunbridge Wells to Eridge section closed on 6th July 1985.
+The depot at Tunbridge Wells West did survive for another month, until 10th August, with frequent empty coaching stock moves taking place on the line from Eridge.
+The connection with the Hastings Line at Grove Junction was removed the day after closure and the spur between Tunbridge Wells West & Grove Junction lifted shortly after.

-Following closure and a hastily-convened meeting in Groombridge village hall, a charitable society was quickly established to fight for the reopening of the Tunbridge Wells to Eridge line.
+Just one month after closure a private limited company, the Wealden Railway Co.
+Ltd was formed and still operates the trains to this day.
+A hastily convened meeting in Groombridge village hall also saw the creation of a charitable society to fight for the reopening of the Tunbridge Wells to Eridge line.
 The group, blissfully unaware of the fact that anyone would use such an acronym to poke fun at them, named itself the “Tunbridge Wells and Eridge Railway Preservation Society” (TWERPS).

-The next few years were a long, hard struggle against the ravages of vegetation, disinterest and outright hostility from some quarters, but in 1994, with a generous loan from Tunbridge Wells Borough Council, the society acquired the line.
+The next few years were a long, hard struggle against the ravages of vegetation, disinterest and outright hostility from some quarters, but in 1994, with a generous loan from Tunbridge Wells Borough Council, the operating company acquired the line.
 By winter 1996 they were running trains along half a mile of track towards Groombridge, hauled by RSH 0-6-0T “North Downs”.
-This was helped by a merger between TWERPS and the North Downs Steam Railway at Dartford, whose own long story is told elsewhere.
-Suffice to say the TWERPS had both the railway and the people who didn’t have the first idea about how to run it, and the NDSR had the trains and people who pretended to know how they worked.
-It was a marriage made in heaven, and the Spa Valley Railway was born.
+This was helped by a merger between the Society and the North Downs Steam Railway at Dartford, whose own long story is told elsewhere.
+Whilst the Society had the railway, there was limited experience on the operation of trains, whereas the NDSR had plenty of operating experience but no longer had a railway, so the merger was a match made in heaven and thus the Spa Valley Railway was born!
+The name Spa Valley Railway came about from a competition that was run during the 1990s and is a combination of the railway operating from the Spa town of Royal Tunbridge Wells and running through the Valley of the High Weald all the way to Eridge.

 In 2005, the railway celebrated the 20 years since the closure of the line by British Railways.
 Oxted Unit 1317, which played a significant part in the closure, had a starring role in the celebrations.
 Surely a great example of the wheel coming full circle.

-Since the extension opened the Spa Valley Railway has seen a number of major changes.
+Since the extension to Eridge opened, the Spa Valley Railway has seen a number of major changes.
 We have launched our now very popular High Weald Belle dining trains, commissioned signalling at Groombridge which allows us to pass trains under the control of our newly built signal box, revamped some of our major events and invested heavily in our infrastructure.

-Infrastructure investment has seen pointwork replaced at Tunbridge Wells & Groombridge, track laid to increase siding space at Tunbridge Wells along with secure fencing between 2018 and 2019.
+Infrastructure investment has seen point work replaced at Tunbridge Wells & Groombridge, track laid to increase siding space at Tunbridge Wells along with secure fencing between 2018 and 2019.
 Final work is underway to install and commission a ground frame to control the point work.
 Signalling at Groombridge will be enhanced to include further signals and introduce greater operational flexibility.
-In 2018 Eridge gained a stop board system to enable locomotives to be detached in the main platform to avoid stopping outside the station.

-Locomotive investment has seen the railway purcahse LMS Jinty No. 47493 and MK1 First Open No. 3131.
+Locomotive and rolling stock investment have seen the railway purchase LMS Jinty No. 47493 and MK1 First Open No. 3131 “Audrey”.
 Both the Jinty and the FO form a big part of our future with increased dining services throughout the year.

 Booking with vTicket